ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Reinforcement Learning Experiments

+We demonstrate that belief grading generalizes to a less synthetic setting, using a general grader based on reconstructing past information from the belief state.

-\textbf{Environment and Metrics.} We use the collaborative back-end programming environment from the ColBench benchmark introduced by~\citet{zhou2025sweet}, where the agent must collaborate with the user to write a Python function of up to 50 lines.
-The agent is initially provided with an under-specified high level description and the function signature, and can ask the user up to 10 questions to gather information before finally submitting code.
-The generated code is finally evaluated by 10 hidden unit tests, yielding an outcome reward equal to the fraction of unit tests passed.
-We report the mean fraction of passing unit tests (Test Pass Rate), and the fraction of tasks with all 10 tests passing (Success Rate).
-As in Section~\ref{section:maintextQA}, we measure Peak Tokens to evaluate memory usage.
-The human user is simulated by Gemma 3 27B-it with access to the hidden tests and a reference solution, prompted to behave like a human that needs help.
+\textbf{Environment and Metrics.} We evaluate using ColBench, the collaborative back-end programming environment introduced by~\citet{zhou2025sweet}, where the agent must communicate with a human user to write a Python function of up to 50 lines.
+The agent is initially provided with an under-specified high level description and the function signature, and can ask up to 10 questions before finally submitting code.
+The generated code is finally evaluated by 10 hidden unit tests, yielding an outcome reward equal to the fraction of tests passed.
+We report the mean fraction of passing tests (\textit{Test Pass Rate}), and the fraction of tasks with all 10 tests passing (\textit{Success Rate}).
+The user is simulated by Gemma 3 27B-it with access to the hidden tests and a reference solution, prompted to behave like a human that needs help.

-\textbf{Experimental Setup and Belief Grader.} We train 2 seeds each of ABBEL with and without belief grading (BG), and one seed in the full-context setting described in Fig.\ref{fig:overview} (\textsc{Vanilla}), evaluating after 0, 50 and 100 training steps.
-Ground-truth posteriors are unavailable in ColBench, so we use a fully domain-general belief grader: how useful the generated belief $b_{t+1}$ is for reconstructing the most recent observation $o_t$ given previous belief $b_t$ and action $a_t$, to encourage $b_{t+1}$ to integrate information in $o_t$ that isn't already in $b_t$.
-We define this as the log probability under the agent model of the tokens in the last observation conditioned on $b_{t+1}$, $b_t$, and $a_t$, i.e.,
+\textbf{Experimental Setup.} We train five seeds each of \rlabbel{} with and without information reconstruction belief grading (rec-BG), and the full-context setting as a measure of best-case performance (\vanilla{}), evaluating after 0 (-Zero), 50 and 100 training steps.

+\textbf{Belief Grader Function.} We grade each generated belief $b_{t+1}$ by how well $\pi_\theta$ can reconstruct the most recent observation $o_t$ given $b_{t+1}$, $b_t$ and action $a_t$, thus rewarding $b_{t+1}$ for integrating information in $o_t$ that is not already in the prior $b_t$.
+We compute this as the log probability under $\pi_\theta$ of the tokens in the last observation $o_t$, conditioned on the environment instructions $p_I$ and $b_t$, $a_t$, and $b_{t+1}$, i.e.,